 In these joints, the ends of the bones are free to move in relation to each other and there is no cartilaginous tissue connects the adjacent bony surfaces.

-The bone ends are indirectly connected to each other by joint capsule that covers and encloses the joint.
+The bone ends are indirectly connected to each other by a joint capsule that covers and encloses the joint.
 Ligaments play important role in stabilization of these joints.

 All synovial joints have following features